Luis-Domenech/prisma-generator-basic-typegraphql/README.md

 ## Important Notes
 1. Prisma Unsupported type is not passed to the generator, so we can't deal with that type.
 2. The code here was sourced from multiple places inlcuding [create-prisma-generator](https://github.com/YassinEldeeb/create-prisma-generator), [typegraphql-prisma](https://github.com/MichalLytek/typegraphql-prisma) and [prisma-dbml-generator](https://github.com/notiz-dev/prisma-dbml-generator)
+3. Image in this readme was sourced from [typegraphql-prisma](https://github.com/MichalLytek/typegraphql-prisma)